11968-ship-it/holbertonschool-hbnb/part1/README.md

 ### 2) Place Creation
-This section explains how a Place is created in the HBnB application.1~This section explains how a Place is created in the HBnB application.
+This section explains how a Place is created in the HBnB application.
+It shows how the request flows through the system layers and how components interact.
 It shows:

 * The interaction between the client and API
 * The role of the facade in orchestrating business logic
 * Validation and persistence responsibilities

-This diagram ensures clarity in how responsibilities are distributed across components.

 ** Actors **
 * Client: A user or frontend application sending an HTTP request